 It’s particularly important to adhere to what an exclusive means – it’s providing only one target the news in total and not offering a news outlet the opportunity to break the news an hour before the embargo time.

-Jen is the manager of media strategy at Inkhouse's Boston office.
+Jen is an account director based out of Inkhouse's Boston office.
 Prior to Inkhouse, Jen gained communication experience working as the Community Relations Coordinator at WHDH-7News and local Boston PR agencies.
-Jen graduated Magna Cum Laude in 2015 from Boston University, receiving a B.S. in Communication and a minor in business administration.
+Jen graduated Magna Cum Laude from Boston University, receiving a B.S. in Communication and a minor in business administration.